GregUtas/robust-services-core/input/README.md

 # CLI Scripts

+**NOTE**: The file [`element.config`](/input/element.config.txt) in this directory is read during system  startup to initialize various configuration parameters.
+You will need to change the values for its `HelpPath`, `InputPath`, `OutputPath`, and `SourcePath` parameters.

-Most of the files in this directory are CLI scripts.
+The other files in this directory are CLI scripts.
 A script is executed by entering the CLI command `>read <script>`.

-The file [`element.config`](/input/element.config.txt) is read during system startup to initialize various configuration parameters.
-You will need to modify the values for its `HelpPath`, `InputPath`, `OutputPath`, and `SourcePath` parameters.

-Here is an overview of the scripts.
+The following table describes the scripts that you might want to run directly.

 Script | Description
 ------ | -----------
-buildlib | builds code library debug | sets up environment before using breakpoint debugging finish | saves traffic, scheduler, and statistics reports in the file defined by `script.name` (`>set script.name <script>') regression | reads all testcases and saves results in `regression.*` files when done restart.cold 1/2 | run to initiate cold restart and then to capture trace restart.warm 1/2 | run to initiate warm restart and then to capture trace
+buildlib | builds code library debug | sets up environment before using breakpoint debugging finish | saves traffic, scheduler, and statistics reports in the file defined by `script.name` (`>set script.name <script>`) regression | reads all testcases and saves results in `regression.*` files when done restart.cold 1/2 | run to initiate cold restart and then to capture trace restart.warm 1/2 | run to initiate warm restart and then to capture trace